Kingsmanvn-Official/VPS-Windows/README.md

 6. Visit ngrok's dashboard. https://dashboard.ngrok.com/
 7. Note the active tunnel's public host and port.
 8. Connect to the host and port combination with your RDP client of choice.
-9. Use the username `runneradmin` and random password.
+9. Use the username `runneradmin` and password `KingsmanvnOfficial07`.
 10. Enjoy!
 11. When you're done introspecting, cancel the job.